-The Acropolis is the most important ancient site in Athens and visible from almost anywhere in the city.
+The Acropolis is the most important ancient site in Athens and is visible from almost anywhere in the city.
 It is an imposing hill in the centre of Athens.
 On the summit of the Acropolis is the Parthenon, an ancient temple dedicated to the goddess, Athena Parthenos and built between 447 and 438 B.C.
 It is built entirely of marble and is the largest Doric temple in Greece.
-The statue of Athena was the most important sculpture in the Parthenon being over 12 metres/40 feet in height but it disappeared centuries ago and all that remains is a small replica of the same.
+The statue of Athena was the most important sculpture on the Parthenon being over 12 metres/40 feet in height but it disappeared centuries ago and all that remains is a small replica of the same.
 Many of the artifacts which existed in the temple have been removed to the Acropolis Museum which is situated at the bottom of the hill.

 Below the Acropolis is the Ancient Agora which is a wide expanse of ancient Greek remains.
 An Agora is a marketplace where people used to congregate to buy and sell all kinds of commodities.
-There have been many excavations which have been undertaken here.
+There have been many excavations that have been undertaken here.

-The Panathenaic Stadium which was built in the 4th Century BC as a venue for the athletic contests is oval-shaped and was a running track with stone seating all around it.
+The Panathenaic Stadium which was built in the 4th Century BC as a venue for athletic contests is oval-shaped and was a running track with stone seating all around it.
 The stadium was restored in 1895 in order to host the 1896 Olympics with seats for 70,000 spectators.